nahuel242/documentation/docs/Using Randomness/v2-subscription/example-contracts.md

 ## Subscription manager contract

-In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
-The consumer contracts must include the `requestRandomWords()` function with the correct coordinator parameters and the correct subscription ID to request random values and use the subscription balance.
-The consumer contracts must also include the `fulfillRandomWords()` function to receive the random values.
+In this example, the contract operates as a subscription owner and can run functions to add consuming contracts to the subscription.
+The consuming contracts must include the `requestRandomWords()` function with the correct coordinator parameters and the correct subscription ID to request random values and use the subscription balance.
+The consuming contracts must also include the `fulfillRandomWords()` function to receive the random values.

-Subscription owners and consumers do not have to be separate.
-This contract can also act as a consumer by running its own `requestRandomWords()` function, but it must add itself as an approved consumer.
-This example contract includes functions in the `constructor()` that creates the subscription and adds itself as a consumer automatically when you deploy it.
+Subscription owners and consuming contracts do not have to be separate.
+This contract can also act as a consuming contract by running its own `requestRandomWords()` function, but it must add itself as an approved consumer.
+This example contract includes functions in the `constructor()` that creates the subscription and adds itself as a consuming contract automatically when you deploy it.

 ```solidity
 {% include 'samples/VRF/VRFv2SubscriptionManager.sol' %}